Introduction to Public & Private Transit Companies

 With that rant behind me, I’ll concede that there are a few pricey transit badges—a Los Angeles Transit Lines badge being one, and a Greyhound 1933 Chicago World’s Fair badge being another.
 But these badges attract the interest of many different kinds of collectors, which explains their relatively high prices—well, “high” for a transit badge, but not if one compares them to their counterparts in the world of rare coins & stamps.
 In fact, I’m gonna give you an example of what I mean: The U. S. Mint struck about 40,000 1913-S Barber quarters; in mint state one of these little rarities can fetch about $5,000.
 On the other hand, somewhere around 200 Greyhound 1933 Chicago World’s Fair badges were produced and I’ve never seen one of these little darlings sell for over $400.
 In many ways this disparity is good news for the serious transit badge collector, since the acquisition of a genuine rarity is within the reach of the average Joe (or Jane).

-The upshot is that a transit badge, like any antique/collectable, is worth what collectors will pay for it.
-That is why I don’t offer info on badges prices, since a sold price is simply what someone paid for the thing at the time and a week from now it might not sell at all!
+The upshot is that a transit badge, like any antique/collectible, is worth what collectors will pay for it at auction and that can vary wildly.
+That is why I don’t offer info on badges prices, since a sold price is simply what someone paid for the thing at the time and a week from now it might sell for three times the amount or not sell at all!

 This is a fancy term for knowing the history of the badge you’re buying, or thinking about buying.
 If it’s an obscure badge—one that’s hard to identify—knowing who owned it will certainly provide a major clue to its identity.
 But more than that, there’s just something extra special about a transit badge with a known history—to know on whose hat the thing was pinned as he/she plodded along through endless years dealing with a myriad of people, places and situations!